khasinski/tabula-rb/README.md

 ## Acknowledgments

-This is a Ruby port of [tabula-java](https://github.com/tabulapdf/tabula-java), the open-source library that powers [Tabula](https://tabula.technology/).
+This gem is a Ruby port of [tabula-java](https://github.com/tabulapdf/tabula-java) by the [Tabula](https://tabula.technology/) team.
+The extraction algorithms, test fixtures, and expected behaviors are derived from the original Java implementation.

+Special thanks to:
+- [Manuel Aristarán](https://github.com/jazzido) and the Tabula team for creating the original tabula-java
+- The [pdf-reader](https://github.com/yob/pdf-reader) gem maintainers for the excellent PDF parsing library